alvarado-fabian/TOP_nesting_project/README.md

 To make use of the 'requests' library being used in our lambda function we will need to run the following before we can deploy.

-* server less install plugin serverless-python-requirements
+* serverless install plugin serverless-python-requirements

 Make sure you updated the email address amd phone number in the server less.yml file.